-So, recently (ok, by recently, I mean yesterday- Friday) I purchased my very first BAKER BOY HAT!!
+So, recently (ok, by recently, I mean yesterday- Friday) I purchased my very first hat in like forever.
 I cannot tell you just how excited I am to own this accessory.
 My hat was purchased from the line of vintage charity shops owned by the designer Mary Portas.
 You can find her shops by clicking here– they are such a find and I was super lucky to find such a steal!

 Confession: my Baker Boy Hat was donated by Millie Mackintosh (I was fan-girling way too hard because Made In Chelsea is my guilty pleasure!!).
 The hat is originally from the brand Eugenia Kim and you can purchase it here.